We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There is controversy about the effect soy may have on the risk of breast cancer.
 Some of the isoflavones in soy, known as phytoestrogens, appear to act in a similar way to estrogen.
 High estrogen levels may increase the risk of specific breast cancers.

 Studies on females in Asia, in contrast, have suggested that soy may reduce the risk.
-One reason for this may be that genistein, the main isoflavone in soy, contains antioxidant properties that could inhibit, rather than encourage, the growth of cancer cells.
+One reason for this may be that genistein, the main isoflavone in soy,

 According to the American Cancer Society (ACS), the evidence until now does not suggest that soy products increase the risk of breast or other types of cancer.
 The ACS conclude that the benefits of consuming soy probably outweigh any risks.